Visa Application Channels

 Printed and Digital Photos of Babies and Children

-- Children must be alone in the photo - Babies should not be holding toys or using dummies - Children under 6 do not need to look directly at the camera or have a plain expression - Children under 1 do not need their eyes open; you can support their head with your hand, but your hand must not be visible in the photo - Children under 1 should lie on a plain light-colored sheet; the photo should be taken from above.
+• Children must be photographed alone. • Babies should not be holding toys or using dummies. • Children under 6 years are not required to look directly at the camera or maintain a neutral expression. • Children under 1 year do not need to have their eyes open.
+Their head may be supported, but no supporting hand should be visible. • For infants under 1 year, the photo should be taken from above while the child lies on a plain, light-coloured sheet.

 Do’s and Don’ts for F2F Netherlands Visa Interview